 Saint John the Baptist (a.k.a.
 Saint John the Forerunner; born 4 B.C.) and The Baptism of Christ

 The Gospel of Luke tells that John was born to Zechariah (a priest serving God in the Temple in Jerusalem) and his wife Elizabeth(Luke 1:5-25).
-Luke 3:1-2 tells us that John began preaching in the wilderness in the 15th year of the reign of Tiberius Caesar “Now in the fifteenth year of the reign of Tiberius Caesar, Pontius Pilate being governor of Judea, and Herod being tetrarch of Galilee, and his brother Philip tetrarch of the region of Ituraea and Trachonitis, and Lysanias tetrarch of Abilene, in the high priesthood of Annas and Caiaphas, the word of God came unto John the son of Zacharias in the wilderness”, which was late in A.D.
-28 or early in A.D.
-29. All four of the Gospels tell that John was born to be a herald to Christ, proclaiming the need for all men to repent of their sins and “make straight the way of the Lord”.
+John began preaching in the wilderness in the 15th year of the reign of Tiberius Caesar “Now in the fifteenth year of the reign of Tiberius Caesar, Pontius Pilate being governor of Judea, and Herod being tetrarch of Galilee, and his brother Philip tetrarch of the region of Ituraea and Trachonitis, and Lysanias tetrarch of Abilene, in the high priesthood of Annas and Caiaphas, the word of God came unto John the son of Zacharias in the wilderness(Luke 3:1-2),” which was late in AD 28 or early in AD 29.
+All four of the Gospels tell that John was born to be a herald and a forerunner to Christ, proclaiming the need for all men to repent of their sins and “make straight the way of the Lord”.
 He lived an ascetic life in the desert adjacent to the Jordan River, just north of where the Jordan river flows into the Dead Sea (roughly 30 miles north and east of Jerusalem).
 He called the people of Judea to repentance, and he baptized them in the Jordan River.
-Christ stated that John the Baptist is the reappearance of Elijah “and if you are willing to accept it, he is Elijah who is to come.” (see Matthew 11:14).
+Christ stated that John the Baptist was the reappearance of Elijah (who had ascended into heaven while he was still alive(2 Kings 2:11)), “and if you are willing to accept it, he is Elijah who is to come(Matthew 11:14).”

-Traditionally baptism is also tightly linked with the Sacrament of Chrismation (also referred to later, in the western church as Confirmation) which was traditionally performed at the same time as baptism (immediately after the baptism); Chrismation is understood to be the new believer’s participation in the events of the Pentecost.
-In the sacrament of Chrismation we receive “the seal of the gift of the Holy Spirit” (see Rom 8, 1 Cor 6, and 2 Cor 1:21-22), as the apostles did on the day of Pentecost (i.e., we are filled with and become indwelt by God’s the Holy Spirit).
+The apostolic church strongly (and unmistakably) taught that salvation was (is) a “new birth by water and the Holy Spirit” into the Kingdom of God.
+During baptism God’s Holy Spirit indwells the new Christian (i.e., the new believer is Chrismated by the Holy Spirit) and he/she thereby enters into the Kingdom of God and becomes a member of God’s church!!
+Chrismation is understood to be the new believer’s participation in the events of the Pentecost.
+Chrismation means that we receive “the seal of the gift of the Holy Spirit(Rom 8, 1 Cor 6, and 2 Cor 1:21-22), as the apostles did on the day of Pentecost (i.e., we are filled with and become indwelt by God’s the Holy Spirit).